hyperoslo/gulp-frontend-starterkit/readme.md

-# Gulp Frontend StarterKit
+# Gulp Frontend StarterKit (Static Websites)

-Gulp Frontend StarterKit is a mix of tasks and tools integrated with [Gulp](http://gulpjs.com/) to form a fully featured asset pipeline.
-It provides an efficient and modular workflow to develop static websites quickly.
+Gulp Frontend StarterKit is a minimal mix of tasks and tools integrated with [Gulp](http://gulpjs.com/) to form a asset pipeline.
+It provides an efficient and modular workflow to develop and deploy static websites quickly.

 ```bash